unlock-protocol/docs/docs/core-protocol/public-lock/transfers.md

 ## Key Managers

 Each NFT (called a key in the Unlock Protocol) has an `owner`.
 Additionally, it may have a `key manager`.
 The `key manager`, if set, is the address that **has the transfer rights** over this specific key.
+This should not be confused with the `lock manager` (see the [contract management](./access-control.md) section for a summary of the role on a lock contract)

 The key manager can be set at the time of [minting](./minting-keys.md), either on purchases or on airdrops.
 Lock managers can also change the key manager for any key.